Congress urges Postal Service to undo changes slowing mail | Times Leader

 Peters is asking the public to provide their stories about delays or other problems with deliveries.

-The Senate inquiry comes as lawmakers increasingly focus on the Postal Service, which is reeling from mail delays and financial problems at a time when record numbers of mail ballots are expected in the November presidential election because of the coronavirus pandemic.
+The Senate inquiry comes as lawmakers increasingly focus on the Postal Service, which is reeling from mail delays and financial problems at a time when record numbers of mail ballots are expected in the November presidential election because of .

 Trump, a vocal critic of the Postal Service, contended Wednesday that “the Post Office doesn’t have enough time” to handle a significant increase in mail-in ballots.
 “I mean you’re talking about millions of votes. ..
 It’s a catastrophe waiting to happen.″